cultureteamco/website/games/yes-but-yes-and.md

 ---
 name: yes-but-yes-and
-title: Yes, But...Yes, And... - Interpersonal Communication Games | Culture Team
+title: Yes, But...
+Yes, And... - Interpersonal Communication Games | Culture Team
+short-title: Yes, But...
+Yes, And...
 keywords:
   - Yes, But...Yes, And...
   - Interpersonal Communication Games